linkeddatacenter/kees/README.md

 MOVE SILENT GRAPH <urn:tmp:graph> TO :mygraph
 ```

-In this case the KEES agent decided to store graph metadata in the default graph.
-Other agents could choice to store
+In this case, the KEES agent decided to store graph metadata in the default graph.
+Other agents could choose to store
 graph metadata in a separate named graph.

 ### Plan destructor